-Make a Malva Compress - by using twice as much dried malva leaves and flowers (2-4 teaspoons), and steeping as for tea, then dip clean cloths in the boiled liquid and lay on the skin.
+Make a Malva Compress - by using twice as many dried leaves and flowers (2-4 teaspoons), and steeping as for tea, then dip clean cloths in the boiled liquid and lay on the skin.
 A warm compress will be soothing to sore breasts.
-This Basic Malva Compress liquid could be used as vaginal douche, as long as you don't have yeast or an infection, or are pregnant.
+This Basic Malva Compress liquid could be used as vaginal douche, as long as you don't have yeast or an infection, or are not pregnant.

 You can improve the anti-inflammatory action by adding 5 drops of echinacea and 5 drops of arnica tincture to the compress mixture.
 But notice; this is only for external use.
 (Like, don't go crazy).

 Make a Malva Wine - by soaking 1 ounce of malva flowers in a pint of white wine for ten days.
 Strain, and drink in small sips for serious digestive/intestinal problems.